-Different people respond to pain differently – some people have high tolerance to pain, while others may not.
+Different people respond to pain differently – some people have a high tolerance to pain, while others may not.
 Pain is subjective and its treatment also varies depending on the cause and the severity of it.
-While some pains can be managed at home through pain killers and home remedies, others may require medical attention.
-Before we look into how pain can be effectively treated through pain killers, let us understand the possible causes, types, and diagnosis.
+While some pains can be managed at home through painkillers and home remedies, others may require medical attention.
+Before we look into how pain can be effectively treated through painkillers, let us understand the possible causes, types, and diagnoses.

 What causes pain?

 In some cases, the cause of pain is clear, such as an injury to a specific part of the body or a health condition.
 In other cases, the cause of pain may be vague or unknown.
 Pain can also be caused due to sleeping in the wrong position, sitting in an awkward or unfavorable position for too long, an accident, or even illnesses such as flu, arthritis, or fibromyalgia.
 Depending on the illness, you may develop other symptoms – fatigue, nausea, inflammation, and more.
 Engaging in strenuous physical activities, or lack of the right technique while exercising may also result in severe muscle pain.

 However, pain can be treated effectively with accurate diagnosis and specific treatment methods depending on the root cause of the pain.
 Now, let us take a look at the different types of pain one may encounter during their lifetime.